La-A7ad/IT-101-Revision/Lecture-4.md

-Sure, here is the QnA question bank with highlighted questions and answers hidden using spoilers.
+Sure, here is the corrected version of the QnA with proper formatting for the code blocks and additional questions to make the concepts more concrete.

 ### Unix and Shell Scripting QnA